 Which information technology product - software or hardware - has made a difference to you?

-What do you like or dislike about the program?
+What do you like or dislike about it?

 When did you start using it?